michaeljfriedman/economy-simulator/README.md

 - Each person picks an industry to spend in from a distribution, and picks a random company within that industry.
 They spend 1/30 of their monthly spending to that company (this model has 30 days per month)
-- Each company pays 1/30 of their monthly non-payroll expenses to the other companies in their network (dividing equally among them).
-If they don't have enough money to cover the expenses, they pick a random person to lay off until they do.
+- Each company picks another random company and pays 1/30 of their monthly non-payroll expenses to that company.
+If they don't have enough money to cover the expense, they pick a random person to lay off until they do.
 If they run out of employees, they go out of business (removed from the economy).

 At the end of each month: